CAKE-com/pumble-node-sdk/docs/interactivity.md

 }
 ```

-For more interactive elements, click [here](/interactive-elements-reference).
+For more types of interactive elements, click [here](/interactive-elements-reference).

 ## Dynamic select menus

-Dynamic select menu will load its options from an external data source, allowing for a dynamic list of options.
+Dynamic select menu is interactive element that loads its options from an external data source, allowing for a dynamic list of options.
 Each time a select menu of this type is opened or the user starts typing in the typeahead field, we'll send a request to your app.
 For more details about dynamic select menu properties, see [this](/interactive-elements-reference).